paternogbc/site_qualia_ead/content/home/people.md

 weight = 5 # Order that this section will appear.

-title = "Conheça a equipe executora" subtitle = "Multidisciplinariedade - Qualidade Técnica - Experiência"
+title = "Conheça a equipe executora" subtitle = "Multidisciplinaridade - Qualidade Técnica - Experiência"

 [content]
   # Choose which groups/teams of users to display.